igorkaluga/LC-problems/README.md

 My python solutions for different LeetCode problems sorted by differet concepts.
 Will be updating them as I solve more problems.
-I will include comments in each file describe each solution.
+I will include comments in each file describing each solution.